Dog-friendly Trails in Los Angeles

 This 3.2-mile ridge-top trail between Baldy Notch and the summit of Mt.
 Baldy offers incredible views of the San Gabriel Mountains.

-Eaton Falls Angeles hikeEaton Falls
+Eaton Falls Angeles hikeEaton Canyon Falls

 This 3-mile hike visits a 40-footer.